-Why should I get travel insurance?
+Why get travel insurance?

-- Because you're travelling overseas.
+- Because you're going overseas.

 It's really that simple.
 If you're going overseas, even to London or just visiting family, it's your responsibility to get travel insurance just as much as it's your responsibility to bring your passport.